pjungwir/postgres-temporal-talk/slides.md

 - Then you have two start/end pairs, i.e. two ranges.
 - Now it's really getting hard to understand.
 - The two dimensions don't necessary have the same "physical" representation:
-  - maybe the audit history is stored in a separate view.
+  - maybe the audit history is stored in a separate table.
+  - maybe you have some views with instead-of triggers.
   - Snodgrass gives several implementation choices for bitemporal tables.

 - I'm going to talk almost exclusively about valid-time.